jtbrown6/escribir-espanol/README.md

 ## How to Run
 1. Ensure that you pull down the full code base
 2. Create a `.env` file which should contain your OpenAPI Key
+3. The `.env` will go in the root directory not in the env/ directory

 ```bash
 touch .env